Top Alpine Activities for Non Skiers

-Take a spin on the highest racing track in Europe, lying at 2,200m in Val Thorens or head to Val d'Isere to have a go on one of the only karting tracks on outdoor ice in France.
+Take a spin on the highest racing track in Europe, lying at 2,200m in Val Thorens or stay in a luxury chalet in Val d'Isere and have a go on one of the only karting tracks on outdoor ice in France.

 4. Ice Diving